MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/overview.md

 - DSC 2.0 is the version of DSC that shipped in PowerShell 7.

-  With the release of PowerShell 7.2, the PSDesiredStateConfiguration module is no longer be included in the PowerShell package.
+  With the release of PowerShell 7.2, the PSDesiredStateConfiguration module is no longer to be included in the PowerShell package.
 Separating DSC into its own module allows us to invest and develop DSC independent of PowerShell and reduces the size of the PowerShell package.
 Users of DSC will enjoy the benefit of upgrading DSC without the need to upgrade PowerShell, accelerating time